knetikmedia/knetikcloud-dart-client/docs/MediaVideosApi.md

 var api_instance = new MediaVideosApi();
-var excludeFlagged = true; // bool | Skip videos that have been flagged by the current user var filterVideosByUploader = ; // Object | Filter for videos by uploader id var filterCategory = filterCategory_example; // String | Filter for videos from a specific category by id var filterTagset = filterTagset_example; // String | Filter for videos with specified tags (separated by comma) var filterVideosByName = filterVideosByName_example; // String | Filter for videos which name *STARTS* with the given string var filterVideosByContributor = ; // Object | Filter for videos with contribution from the artist specified by ID var filterVideosByAuthor = ; // Object | Filter for videos with an artist as author specified by ID var filterHasAuthor = true; // bool | Filter for videos that have an author set if true, or that have no author if false var filterHasUploader = true; // bool | Filter for videos that have an uploader set if true, or that have no uploader if false var filterRelatedTo = filterRelatedTo_example; // String | Filter for videos that have designated a particular video as the TO of a relationship.
+var excludeFlagged = true; // bool | Skip videos that have been flagged by the current user var filterVideosByUploader = 56; // int | Filter for videos by uploader id var filterCategory = filterCategory_example; // String | Filter for videos from a specific category by id var filterTagset = filterTagset_example; // String | Filter for videos with specified tags (separated by comma) var filterVideosByName = filterVideosByName_example; // String | Filter for videos which name *STARTS* with the given string var filterVideosByContributor = 56; // int | Filter for videos with contribution from the artist specified by ID var filterVideosByAuthor = 56; // int | Filter for videos with an artist as author specified by ID var filterHasAuthor = true; // bool | Filter for videos that have an author set if true, or that have no author if false var filterHasUploader = true; // bool | Filter for videos that have an uploader set if true, or that have no uploader if false var filterRelatedTo = filterRelatedTo_example; // String | Filter for videos that have designated a particular video as the TO of a relationship.
 Pattern should match VIDEO_ID or VIDEO_ID:DETAILS to match with a specific details string as well